LikaLex/Docs-MODX/en/contribute/code/git-github/frequent-commands.md

 echo 'Yes'
 ```

-### How do I keep my feature branch in sync with the upstream develop branch?

  If you're working on a feature that's taking a while, you may find it beneficial to keep in sync with upstream changes.
 Git allows you to "replay" your commits over top of changes in the develop branch using the rebase command.